Skip to main content

 Dining Accommodations

 We recognize that some students may require accommodations based on personal circumstances.
 Students are encouraged to submit an accommodation request in a timely manner.
-While the College will attempt to review all such requests in a timely manner, students should submit a Request for Medical Dining Accommodation for review at least 60 business days prior to the start of the semester.
-For more information about the dining accommodation process or to learn about other accommodations students can visit the SUNY Oswego Accessibility Resources webpage
+While the University will attempt to review all such requests in a timely manner, students should submit a Request for Medical Dining Accommodation for review at least 60 business days prior to the start of the semester.
+For more information about the dining accommodation process or to learn about other accommodations, students can visit the SUNY Oswego Accessibility Resources webpage

 Billing Procedures